MannShah720/PyGame-Repo/README.md

 - The word you got hit by, the score acheived and your self-assessment are stored in a SQL database, which can be accessed using DB Browser

 **Libraries/Modules used:** Pygame, SQLite3, Random

+The images in the definitions folder were created by me using [paint.net](https://www.getpaint.net/) - a graphics editor.